reshamas/reshamas.github.io/_posts/2019-11-17-how-to-organize-a-scikit-learn-sprint.md

-Below are detailed instructions, guidelines and recommendations for organizing a WiMLDS scikit-learn sprint.
+Below are detailed instructions, guidelines and recommendations for organizing a scikit-learn sprint.

-<p><span style="background-color: #ffff00;"> <i> This resource is available for anyone who would like to organize a sprint and also for any other open source library (including corporations, meetup groups, conferences, etc.). </i> </span>
+<p><span style="background-color: #ffff00;"> <i> This resource is available for anyone who would like to organize an open source sprint and also for any other open source library (including corporations, meetup groups, conferences, etc.). </i> </span>
  </p>